jakobnissen/jakobnissen.github.io/posts/badjulia.md

 How silly, past me, if only you knew!
 See, I taught myself Rust by doing the [Advent of Code 2020](https://github.com/jakobnissen/advent2020) in Rust.
 Being a neophyte, I was so bad at Rust that I had more than one compiler error per line of code on average. _Everything_ was hard.
 And yet, for about two-thirds of the challenges, the _first_ time the program compiled, it gave the correct answer.

 That was astounding to me.
 Working with Python or Julia, I expected the program to crash.
 Programs always crash at first, right?
 Well, they do in Julia until you've found the bugs by hitting them, and fixed them one by one.
 In fact, for me it was part of the development workflow, iteratatively write the solution, run it, watch where it crashes, fix it, repeat.
 The idea that you could just write the right program on the first try was wild.
-The experience was _not_ that I bought extra safety that I paid for with developer time.
-It was that it _just worked_, because I had gotten all the errors at compile time.
+The experience was _not_ that my program became more safe in the sense that I could ship it without sweat on my brow.
+No, it was that it _just worked_, and I could completely skip the entire debugging process that is core to the development experience of Julia, because I had gotten all the errors at compile time.

 And this was for small scripts.
 I can only imagine the productivity boots that static analysis gives you for larger projects when you can safely refactor, because you know immediately if you do something wrong.

 Back to Julia: It lies somewhere in between Python and Rust in terms of static analysis and safety.
 You _can_ add type annotations to your functions, but the errors still only appear at runtime, and it's generally considered un-idiomatic to use too many type annotations.
 [Linting](https://github.com/julia-vscode/StaticLint.jl) and [static analysis](https://github.com/aviatesk/JET.jl) for Julia are slowly appearing and improving, but compared to Rust they catch just a small fraction of errors.
 When writing generic package code where types are mostly indeterminate until runtime, they are close to useless.

-Also, because writing un-inferrable code is a completely valid (if ineffient) coding style, there is a lot of code that simply can't be statically analysed.
+Another issue with static analysis in Julia is that, because writing un-inferrable code is a completely valid (if ineffient) coding style, there is a lot of code that simply can't be statically analysed.
+Similarly, you can have a Julia package whose dynamic style causes tonnes of "issues" according to the static analyzer, which nonetheless work fine.
+If your package depends on such a package, your static analysis will be flooded with false positives originating from the third-party code.

 I'm a big fan of these tools, but honestly, in their current state, you can rely on the linter to catch typos or wrong type signatures, and on the static analyzer to analyze specific function calls you ask it to... but that's about it.

+Is it unfair to criticise a _dynamic_ language for not having _static_ analysis?
+Isn't that implicit?
+Perhaps.
+But this post is about the weaknesses of Julia, and no matter how you justify it, poor static analysis is most definitely a weakness.

 ## The core language is unstable
 Julia released 1.0 in 2018, and has been committed to no breakage since then.
 So how can I say the language is unstable?